 Fix our neglected roads and provide smart, effective options to get San Diegans where we want to go, when we want to get there.

 San Diego is the safest large city in America, and crime is at a 40 year low.
 Keep on track by improving community relationships and ensuring department staffing needs are met.

 The Campaign In The News

-Full Interview with Will Moore - San Diego Union Tribune
+Q&A With Will Moore - San Diego Union Tribune

 Carmel Valley Democratic Club Endorses Will Moore for City Council Seat - Carmel Valley News